1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-FAQ about The 1989 Nickel
+FAQ about the 1989 Nickel Value

-1. What makes a 1989 nickel valuable??
+1. What makes a 1989 nickel valuable?

 2. What does the mint mark on my 1989 nickel mean?